 What always seems to go over well is food.
 Grab and go snacks are nice to have, but the simplest stop can become the highlight of the day when you stumble across a frozen yogurt store or a diner with cinnamon rolls as big as your head.
 I’m not making that up.
 It’s been years since that trip to Colorado, but the memory of cinnamon rolls still dance in my family’s heads.
 All road trips should be so sweet.

 If you want personalized help sorting through all the fabulous activity options, as well as selecting the perfect accommodations for your family, our Family Vacation Consulting Team is here to offer whatever help you need.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Photos by Dana Rebmann